PMFlow/MonodReactions/CodeVerification/Monod_SaturatedFlows/Noniterative_scheme/README.md

 #

-- 'main_2D_Monod_Richards_test_Sat.m' is the main program used to test the convergence of the GRW flow L-scheme coupled with a NON-ITERATIVE BGRW scheme through comparisons with an analytical solution of flow and reactive transport with nonlinear Monod reactions in case of SATURATED flow regime.
+- 'main_2D_Monod_Richards_test_Sat.m' is the main program used to test the convergence of the GRW flow L-scheme coupled with a NON-ITERATIVE BGRW scheme through comparisons with analytical solutions of flow and reactive transport with nonlinear Monod reactions in case of SATURATED flow regime.

 - 'F_saturated.m' is a function providing the source terms derived from analytical solutions of the coupled